ichung-lab/Longitudinal/README.md

 # Longitudinal
-This repository contains the code described in the paper *Plasma Membrane TRPV4 Localization as a Mechanosensitive Prognostic Biomarker in Ductal Carcinoma In Situ*.
+This repository contains the code described in the project *Plasma Membrane TRPV4 Localization as a Mechanosensitive Prognostic Biomarker in Ductal Carcinoma In Situ*.

 ## Instructions